pdreker/fritz_exporter/docs/index.rst

 If your device delivers some metrics which are not yet scraped by this exporter you can either create a Pull Request, which will be gladly accepted ;-)

-Alternatively you can use the following commands and the litlle helper script in the root of this repository to let me know of metrics:
+Alternatively you can use the following commands and the little helper script in the root of this repository to let me know of metrics:

 .. code-block:: bash